Photography by Cindy Horovitz Wilson

 Collaboration has become a buzzword in social media.
 Why?
 Because we as humans need to interact to get through the day.
 In many disciplines and in the arts collaboration is the norm.
 Yet photography is typically a solitary pursuit.
 “Light Dance” illustrates the rewards of sharing creative ideas, challenges and decisions, to produce dramatic and unique photographs.

-The journey of shared discovery tadalafil overnight delivery canada and inspiration is displayed in Muldoon and Willoughby’s “Visualizing Poetry” collaborative series of images.
+The journey of shared discovery prednisone and inspiration is displayed in Muldoon and Willoughby’s “Visualizing Poetry” collaborative series of images.
 Muldoon and Willoughby selected poems for each other, discussed and developed ideas to visualize, and then created photographs representing the essence of the prose.
 “Creative collaboration offers a uniquely different approach”, Willoughby elaborates, “By working on shared projects I’ve found alternative paths that I would not have taken on my own.
 Eileen and I were challenged to rely on one another, to let go, trust, share the risk, and share the inspiration.”
 Muldoon continues, “The inspiration and influence received from other photographers enhances my personal vision.
 Collaboration is not a replacement for the way I work but it adds an extra dimension.
 My individual style has expanded and unfolded in unexpected new directions.”

 About the artists